mwangdakota/pages-uswds-jekyll/pages/events.md

 ## Annual events

 You can often find NSF staff at major tradeshows and events throughout the year.
-See some of the events that we participated in over the course of 2021.
-Check back to see our plan for 2022.
+See some of the events that we hope to participate in over the course of 2023.

 {% include events-annual.html %}